ggodet-bar/RPG-Manager/Examples/rpg_generic_scenario_bad_ways/non_player_characters/clara_sonntag.md

 left all day between fascination and jealousy.
 Clara Sonntag is what kind of woman, long black hair, emerald green eyes and a outline not to be ashamed in front of a photographer ....

-It seems that we are in the presence of a woman who attracts the envy of all ...
+It seems that we are in presence of a woman who attracts the envy of all ...
 And this is even more true that you can not think it.
 It is true that men and sometimes women, fought for her, yet he has won his love is neither a man nor a woman, in fact it is not even a human being ....
 Clara Sonntag give her heart (and incidentally his soul) to the devil.